ElectroSheepH21/Raspi-Cam-Controller/README.md

 # Raspi-Cam-Controller

 ## Usage
-### Configure Raspberry interface
+### Configure Raspberry
-To enable I2C you have to open the Raspberry Pi configuration tool:
+To configure the Raspberry, you have to open the configuration tool:

     sudo raspi-config

-Navigate in this menu to "Interface Options" and enable I2C
+- Enable I2C(needed for PCA9685):

+  Interface Options --> I2C

+- Enable camera(recommended):

+  Interface Options --> Legacy Camera

 ### Installing from PyPI